taniietrinh/Benefits-With-Friends/Benefits-With-Friends_STD.md

 Actions/sample input data/expected outcomes:

 1. Enters wrong username/password at least 3 times - The system provides a Forgot My Username/Password option.
-2. User selects the Forgot My Username/Password option and provides his email address “jsmith@lsu.edu” - the system will send an email to “jsmith@lsu.edu” with a new username and password, “aaaa” and “1234bwf”
+2. User selects the Forgot My Username/Password option and enters his email address “jsmith@lsu.edu” -
+3. Clicks "Send Email" button - the system will send an email to “jsmith@lsu.edu” with a new username and password, “aaaa” and “1234bwf”

 Postconditions: The user’s new username and password are changed to “aaaa” and “1234bwf” in the database
 ****